HISTORY: THE STORY OF HUMANITY

 Dr. William Bennett, author, America: The Last Best Hope

-As teachers, we are given curriculum to teach, handed down by our states, that meets proscribed standards.
+The states provide teachers with a curriculum that meets prescribed standards.
 There’s nothing wrong with that on the surface.
-It’s when you dig deeper, however, that an undercurrent of “re-education” is often revealed.
+Digging deeper, however, often reveals an undercurrent of indoctrination.

 In some states, it’s not as apparent as it is in others.
-And that goes for the educational level being taught as well.
-Elementary school history education is quite different than that of middle and high school.
+Just like at some education levels its not as apparent as it is in others.
+Elementary school history education, for example, is quite different than that of middle and high school.
 The same goes for moving from high school into secondary education.
-The one thing they all have in common though is that they build on each other.
+The one thing each level has in common, though, is that they build on each other.

 As educators, our first responsibility is to our students and to their parents who entrust them to us.
 Our podiums are not pulpits from which to preach our own ideals or advance our own agendas.
-Rather, they are platforms, regardless of the subjects we teach, from which to engage in research and analysis, in learning to distinguish fact from opinion, in presenting all sides of an argument, and most importantly, in allowing our students to form their own opinions.
+Rather, they are platforms, regardless of the subjects we teach, from which to engage students in learning.

 This country is the greatest political story ever told.
 We are uniquely blessed and we have taken unique advantage of those blessings.
 And although it’s the greatest political story ever told, our children have not been told that story.